tarikmedjber/nc-news-be/README.1.md

   - `topic`
   - `created_at`
   - `votes`
-  - `comment_count` which is the total count of all the comments with this article_id - you should make use of knex queries in order to achieve this
+  - `comment_count` which is the total count of all the comments with this article_id - you should make use of knex queries in order to achieve this -- leftJoin comments.artice_id as count

 #### Should accept queries